+RG 45.82 If an unlisted pooled mortgage The Fund does not invest in other unlisted mortgage schemes.
 The Fund's preference is for income producing properties.
-Where non-income producing properties are offered as security, the borrower must show consistent demonstrable historical servicing ability from business or other operations over the most recent two year period, as evidenced by tax returns or other financial statements, to meet the Fund's loan servicing requirements.
+Where non-income producing properties are offered as security, the borrower must show consistent demonstrable historical servicing ability from business or other operations over the most recent two year period, as evidenced by tax returns or other financial statements, to meet the Fund's loan servicing requirements. had obtained development approval and builder tendering was complete.